TheParthMaru/mastering-dsa/04_recursion/README.md

 ### Arrays and recursion

 3. Why f(idx++) and f(++idx) is bad idea in recursion?
-4. Given an array and an element x, find the index of the first occurrence of x.
-Return -1 if no occurrence found.
-5. Leetcode 198 - House robber (not optimal using basic recursion, DP required but solve the basic version to practice recursion)
+4. Leetcode 198 - House robber (not optimal using basic recursion, DP required but solve the basic version to practice recursion)